 The Administrators will assess all such claims during the course of the administration.
 If your claim is agreed by the Administrators, you will be an unsecured creditor of Oakam Ltd. As above, it is not anticipated that any funds at all will be available for payment to the unsecured creditors.

 Will the Financial Services Compensation Scheme (“FSCS”) pay my claim if Oakam Limited does not?

 No, the FSCS do not cover claims under consumer credit agreements.

 I have previously submitted an unaffordability claim to the Financial Ombudsman Service (FOS) which has not been finalised nor agreed.
 What will happen to my claim?

 Any unaffordability claims which were being handled by the FOS will now be handed back to the Administrators who will assess it in due course.
 Should your claim be upheld, you will be considered an unsecured creditor for the value of the assessment claim.
-However, the timing and amount of the final creditor claim is currently unknown and will not be known for some time.

 If I have previously received a redress payment from Oakam Ltd, can I claim again?

 You cannot claim redress twice for the same loan.
 If you previously received a redress payment from Oakam Ltd, then the historic loans that were redressed at the time will not be considered again.